A guide to off-grid solar

 Unless the cost to connect to the electricity grid is exorbitant, we recommend buying a grid-connect system.
 Typically, if the grid-connection cost is below $25,000, you are better off connecting and then buying solar panels or a hybrid system.
-It is possible to derive the benefits from solar power without forking out so much on an off-grid system.
+It is possible to derive the benefits of solar panels without forking out so much on an off-grid system.

 Sustainable living is one of the main draws for a grid-free lifestyle, and using a renewable resource like solar power is a perfect way to lower your carbon footprint.
 However, your excess, clean energy goes to waste with an off-grid system.
 If you have a grid connection, your solar energy can be exported back into the grid and then used by someone else.

 If you have a grid connection and you want total energy independence, then you are better to go for a hybrid solar system with back-up power functionality.
 A hybrid system will be much cheaper than a stand-alone unit and, you can use power from the grid when you need it.